cehdeti/starthere/README.md

 ### Dependencies

 * [Bootstrap 4 Beta](https://getbootstrap.com/docs/4.0)
-* [FontAwesome 5](https://fontawesome.com/) - We have a Pro license, you will need to add your project's domain to FontAwesome (ask John or Mon for login).
+* [FontAwesome 5](https://fontawesome.com/) - The included package is the FREE version.
+But we do have a Pro license if you want to use it.
+You will need to add your project's domain to FontAwesome (ask John or Mon for login).
   * [Go here](https://fontawesome.com/how-to-use/js-component-packages) to set your npm config
   * How to use and troubleshooting: [See docs](https://fontawesome.com/how-to-use/web-fonts-with-css)

 ### Running Gulp Task

-If you ran `./bin/setup`, npm dependencies should be installed.
+If you ran `make setup`, npm dependencies should be installed.
 The default `gulp` task is the `watch` task that launches alongside with `./manage.py runserver`, so you shouldn't have to run it individually.

 ### Gulp Configs

-All of the `gulp` configurations live in the file `gulp_configs.js`.
+All of the `gulp` configurations live in the file `gulp.configs.js`.

 ## Testing